theAMKcode/folio9/content/posts/reiss.md

 **The Challenge:** How can we show REISS off to the world, in a classy yet captivating way?

 **The Solution:** We kicked off the brief with a deep dive into content ideation, bouncing visual ideas in group brainstorm sprints.
-Building on what we knew, throw in some newly acquired data of our customers; we decide to go with something timeless, vibrant & refined.
+Building on what we knew, throw in some newly acquired data of our customers; we decide to go with a visual campaign that is timeless, vibrant & refined.

 ![](/content/images/reiss_men.jpg)